lspacka/Basic-raylib-demo/README.md

 # Basic raylib demo

-the first thingy I made trying to work out how to use raylib with vscode
+the very first thingy I made with raylib while trying to work out how to use it with vscode

+#### to compile:

-to compile: ctrl+shift+p -> run tasks -> build debug
+ctrl+shift+p -> run task -> build debug